cloudamqp/lavinmq/README.md

 ### Known differences to other AMQP servers

-There are few edge-cases that are handled a bit differently in AvalancheMQ compared to other AMQP servers.
+There are a few edge-cases that are handled a bit differently in AvalancheMQ compared to other AMQP servers.

-* Messages being reject and requeued with TTL 0 is delivered to consumers if there are any, not expired
+* Messages being rejected and requeued with TTL 0 is delivered to consumers if there are any, not expired
 * When comparing queue/exchange/binding arguments all number types (e.g. 10 and 10.0) are considered equivalent
 * TTL of queues and messages are correct to the second, not to the millisecond
 * Messages are not expired if there are active consumers